brownerd/brownerd.github.io/_drafts/365-days-to-learn-js.md

 ## DAY 81 - DATE - TITLE
 ## DAY 82 - DATE - TITLE
 ## DAY 83 - DATE - TITLE

+---

+### Feb in review

+- Went hard on the tuts at Front End Masters
+- Beloved cat, bumshiqua, died at the beginning of this month
+- Learning that I need to focus more on becoming a good programmer than just learning a JS an some frameworks.
+Of course I want to know JS and some frameworks, but looking in to FP, Elm and Haskell is showing more about programming that I didn't know existed
+- It's been great learning more about the History of programming from Eric Meijer's
+- There is no way I could have passed an entry test into hack reactor a few months ago.
+I probably still couldn't do it today.
+There is no Zero to Hero path in 3 months when you don't have core programming experience.
+Also, I couldn't imagine getting into a hack reator like program just to learn what I've gain in the past 3 months.
+Yes I feel like I've learned a ton, but I still don't even know how to even write a simple App.
+- There's just so much to see in js.
+Yes, i want to get better at writing this stuff.
+Yet watching these video helps to fill in sooo much context.
+- It's painful seeing all this shit first the first time.
+I don't have enough experience with this stuff to make sense of it.
+So, I slog through a tut, watch a video, write the code and hope, that one day, it will all make sense.

+---

 ## DAY 84 - DATE - TITLE
 ## DAY 85 - DATE - TITLE
 ## DAY 86 - DATE - TITLE